sydneyliao/IoTParkingLot/README.md

 All codes are in the folder “IoT_Project”, you may download them and have a closer look.
 Some further details will be explained below:

 #### 1. PN532.py
 The code works, but sometimes the I2C devices are not very stable.
-You can use the following methods to check if the PN532 and TCA9548A are properly connected.
+You may use the following methods to check if the PN532 and TCA9548A are properly connected.

 To check if the I2C devices are connected, enter ``i2cdetect -y 1``.
 If the output matches the example shown in the image below, your TCA9548A has been successfully connected.